 - A “72-hour notice” is a notice a landlord can give you if you are behind on your rent.
 The notice gives you 3 days (72 hours) to either pay or get out.

-If you refuse to leave after the date specified in the notice, your landlord still cannot just kick you out – they must get the court involved.
+With any of these notices, if you refuse to leave after the date specified in the notice, your landlord still cannot just kick you out – they must get the court involved.

 The Eviction Complaint

 If you don’t leave by the deadline listed in the notice, your landlord can go to court and file an “Eviction Complaint.”
 Once your landlord files the complaint in court, your landlord must have you served with a copy.
 Usually the sheriff will bring a copy to your home.
 The eviction complaint paperwork explains when and where you must go to court.
 The single most important thing a tenant can do in an eviction case is to show up in court – ideally with a lawyer.